darktable-org/dtdocs/content/darkroom/pixelpipe/the-pixelpipe-and-module-order.md

 1. _Scene-referred_ modules process linear data that is proportional to the amount of light collected by the camera at the scene.
 The dynamic range of an image in the scene-referred section of the pixelpipe is often larger than that of the display medium.

-2. At some point in the pixelpipe, these pixel values are compressed by a non-linear tone mapping operation, into a smaller dynamic range more suitable for display on a monitor or a print.
+2. At some point in the pixelpipe, these pixel values are compressed by a non-linear tone mapping operation into a smaller dynamic range more suitable for display on a monitor or a print.

-3. The remaining modules operate in this non-linear _display-referred_ section of the pixelpipe to produce the final output image.
+3. The remaining modules operate in the non-linear _display-referred_ section of the pixelpipe to produce the final output image.

 ## display-referred workflow